Kyriosity/read-write/README+/.net/README+/cs-lacks.md

 + Bonus.Calc(IEnumerable<T> months) where T : Month OR Months // Months is Month but [Flags]
 ```

-I long for better [numbers](cs-drawbacks.md#Numbers) in C# but meanwhile constraints could improve the state.
+I long for better [numbers](cs-drawbacks.md#Numbers) in C# but meanwhile, constraints could improve the state.

 ```csharp
 // rationally limited natural number